cwellsx/apis/docs/unknown.old/electron-app/BUILD.md

 - Electron All -- debug the backend and front-end

-The front-end can be debugged using VS Code like this, and/or using the Chrome DebTools.
+The front-end can be debugged using VS Code like this, and/or using the Chrome DevTools.

 The two are more-or-less as good -- both can set breakpoints in TypeScript source.